Jean Louis Ernest Meissonier Biography | Oil Paintings

 2-21-1815 Lyon, FRA - 1-31-1891 Paris, FRABack to Artist IndexView Artists Paintings

-Jean-Louis-Ernest Meissonier's work commanded enormous prices and in 1846 he purchased a great mansion in Poissy, sometimes known as the Grande Maison.
-Like Alexandre Dumas, he excelled at depicting scenes of chivalry and masculine adventure against a backdrop of pre-Revolutionary and pre-industrial France, specializing in scenes from seventeenth and eighteenth-century life.
+Ernest Meissonier's work commanded enormous prices and in 1846 at the age of thirty-one, he purchased a large chateau in Poissy, known as the Grande Maison.
+Like Alexandre Dumas, he excelled at depicting scenes of gallantry and masculine adventure against a scenery from seventeenth and eighteenth-century life in pre-Revolutionary and pre-industrial France.

-When, in the summer of 1859, Emperor Napoleon III, together with Victor Emmanuel II King of Piedmont and Sardinia, tried to oust the Habsburgs from their territories in northern Italy, Meissonier received a government commission to illustrate scenes from the campaign.
-The Emperor Napoleon III at Solferino took Meissonier more than three years to complete.
+In 1859, Emperor Napoleon III, along with Victor Emmanuel II King of Piedmont and Sardinia, tried to oust the Habsburgs from their territories in northern Italy, Meissonier was appointed to illustrate scenes from the campaign, one of his oil paintings, Emperor Napoleon III at Solferino took Meissonier more than three years to finish.

-In June 1868 Meissonier traveled to Antibes with canvas and easel.
-He may have been attracted there for historical reasons - in 1794 Napoleon had been imprisoned in Fort Carré, and in 1815, returning from exile on Elba in 1815 he had come ashore at Golfe-Jouan, and the island of Sainte-Marguerite where the Man in the Iron Mask was imprisoned.
+In 1868 Meissonier sailed to Antibes attracted there for historical reasons, in 1794 Napoleon had been imprisoned in Fort Carré, and in 1815, returning from exile on Elba he had come ashore at Golfe-Jouan and the island of Sainte-Marguerite where the Man in the Iron Mask was detained.

-Jean-Louis-Ernest Meissonier was attached by Napoleon III to the imperial staff, and accompanied him during the campaign in Italy at the beginning of the war in 1870.
-During the Siege of Paris (1870–1871) he was colonel of a regiment de marche, one of the improvised units thrown up in the chaos of the Franco-Prussian war.
+Jean-Louis Ernest Meissonier was part of Napoleon III Imperial staff and again accompanied him to Italy during the campaign of 1870.
+During the Siege of Paris 1870–1871 he was made a Colonel of a Regiment de Marche, one of the improvised units thrown up in the turmoil of the Franco-Prussian war.

-Influenced: Édouard Detaille, Daniel Ridgway Knight, Alphonse Moutte, Louis Monziès
+Painters Jean-Louis Ernest Meissonier Influenced: Édouard Detaille, Daniel Ridgway Knight, Alphonse Moutte, Louis Monziès.